The Most Frequently Asked Questions of Desperately Sleep Deprived Parents…

 How soon can we meet?
 How soon after our meeting can we start implementing our plan?

-Availability varies but, in general, I can get you in within about one week.
+Availability varies but, in general, I can get you in within about one to two weeks.
 Once I receive your payment, you will receive a scheduling link and can choose the next available time that works for you.
-I can generally get you in for the consultation within about one week of receiving your payment.
 Once we have the consultation, you can dive in right away.
 Most families prefer to wait until they receive the typed summary of the plan we create together, which you will receive within 24-48 hours of our meeting.
 Some families want to create a plan now but hold off on diving in until a future date (such as after an upcoming holiday or trip).
 That is also fine and, if that is your plan, we will wait to start the clock on the four weeks of follow up support.